ichigomaru/FACTR-project/README.md

 bash scripts/train_bc.sh
 ```
 There are several important configs to set up to train your own policy:
-- setup a task configuration file under [cfg/task](cfg/task) which specifies the observation dimensions, action dimensions, and camera indices for visual inputs
+- A task configuration file under [cfg/task](cfg/task) which specifies the observation dimensions, action dimensions, and camera indices for visual inputs
-- path to the dataset
+- The path to the dataset (a pickle file in the robobuf format)
-- the curriculum parameteters
+- The curriculum parameteters

 ## Policy Rollout
 We provide instructions and sample policy rollout scripts in ROS2 at [factr_teleop](insert_link).
 Again, you might need your custom nodes for robots and sensors to run the system.